itcOnlineGaming/GA_2026_Emily_Stephen/experiment.md

 - 28% performance decrease from baseline
 - Maximum score cut in half (38 → 18)
 - Consistent decline across both participants

+## Final Design Decision
+Maintain a player speed of 400.
+The player speed alone does not tangibly improve the gameplay experience, as we outlined in our hypothesis.
+There are other factors in the game that need to be addressed such as enemy spawn rates and movement speeds, collision detections, to identify improvements to overall game balance.